esheldon/wq/README.md

     wq rm pid

 Where pid is the process id you can get using "wq ls".
+The pid can be a comma separated list.
 To remove all of your jobs

     wq rm all

 Only root can remove other jobs for another user.
-TODO: allow sending a list of pids to remove.

 Starting a Server
 -----------------